cloudfoundry/docs-dev-guide/deploy-apps/prepare-to-deploy.html.md

 ## <a id="Buildpack"></a>Buildpacks and Language-Specific Considerations ##

-Cloud Foundry stages application using framework and and runtime-specific buildpacks.
+Cloud Foundry stages application using buildpacks.
 Heroku developed the buildpack approach, and made it available to the open source community.
 Cloud Foundry currently provides buildpacks for the several runtimes and frameworks.

 ### <a id="system-buildpacks"></a>Cloud Foundry Buildpacks ###